Get in Touch

 • Governance and compliance considerations.

-• Responsible AI practices for QA teams.
+• Adopting responsible AI practices for QA teams.

 Module 14: ISTQB CTFL Exam Preparation

-• Question types and effective answer strategies.
+• Question types and strategic answering approaches.

 • Topic weight distribution across CTFL syllabus chapters.

-• Practice exam featuring sample ISTQB-style questions.
+• Practice exams featuring sample ISTQB-style questions.

-• Study roadmap and recommended resources.
+• Study roadmap and recommended resources for preparation.

 Module 15: Capstone: End-to-End AI-Enhanced Testing Workflow